Over 80 years of Nokian winter tires

 The history of Nokian Hakkapeliitta winter tires is colourful and prestigious.
 Manufactured since 1936, Hakkapeliitta tires achieved worldwide fame in the legendary Monte Carlo rallies in the 1950s and 1960s.
 Cars equipped with studded Kometa Hakkapeliitta tires were superior on snowy and icy mountain roads.
 Finnish drivers continued to do well in rallies, giving rise to the notion of "Flying Finns".
 Hakkapeliitta tires proved their unique features and were soon coveted by competitors from many different countries.

 Ice driving world record

-The R&D principle has remained more or less the same for over 75 years: the demanding objective is to develop tyres for people driving in Nordic conditions who value safety and who expect reliable tire performance in any situation.
+The R&D principle has remained more or less the same for 80 years: the demanding objective is to develop tires for people driving in Nordic conditions who value safety and who expect reliable tire performance in any situation.

-The latest additions to the Nokian Hakkapeliitta family are the studded Nokian Hakkapeliitta 7, the Nokian Hakkapeliitta 7 SUV and the studless Nokian Hakkapeliitta R. All tires have achieved several wins in tests conducted by both Finnish and international magazines.
+The latest additions to the Nokian Hakkapeliitta family are the studded Nokian Hakkapeliitta 8 and the non-studded Nokian Hakkapeliitta R2 and Nokian Hakkapeliitta R2 SUV.
+All tires have achieved several wins in tests conducted by both Finnish and international magazines.
 The tires include many innovations that improve the grip in demanding weather conditions, reduce the rolling resistance and consequently fuel consumption and carbon dioxide emissions.